 Fourth Amendment Search and Seizure - Iowa v.
-Mar’Yo D. Lindsey Jr. - From the Iowa Supreme Court (August 2016 School Leader Update)
+Mar’Yo D. Lindsey Jr. - From the Iowa Supreme Court

 The Iowa Supreme Court recently upheld the conviction of an Iowa high school student for possession of a firearm as a felon, carrying weapons on school grounds, going armed with a dangerous weapon, and possession of a controlled substance.